 Negative values of the MEI represent the cold ENSO phase, a.k.a.La Niña, while positive MEI values represent the warm ENSO phase (El Niño).

-The updated (Jan-February) MEI is steady at -.056 (in December-January was -0.055), for a slightly decreased ranking, now moving towards neutral stage.
+The updated (Feb/Mar) MEI has changed to -.502 (in Jan/Feb was -0.731), for a slightly decreased ranking, now moving towards neutral stage.

 The Oceanic Nino Index (ONI) is based on SST departures from average in the Niño 3.4 region, and is a principal measure for monitoring, assessing, and predicting ENSO.
-After 5 overlapping seasons showing towards establishment of La Nina, we see a neutral turn.
-ONI latest is -0.2...
+ONI latest is -0.9...
 Just marginal, could get lower in the coming months...But at this stage, it cannot be surely mentioned, that an neutral stage could fully develop by June, the onset time of our South West Monsoon.

 4. Another pre monsoon seasonal normal requirement is the creation of an initial low in the Bay by the second week of April.
 This is necessary to trigger off the flow and formation of lows from the bay.

 Summary for arrival Date: Parameter 1). -ve Parameter 2). -ve, Parameter 3).
 Neutral Parameter 4). -ve.